NightProxy/Space/Security.md

 The current version of Space is **v1.0.0**

+> [!IMPORTANT]
-> [!IMPORTANT] If you do not have the current version of Space please update
+> If you do not have the current version of Space please update
 > your repository or things may not function correctly.

 # Support

-If you are having issues with your repository and/or its versions, you can submit a discussion or open a report in our [Discord](https://discord.gointospace.app) and we will try to reach you ASAP.
+If you are having issues with your repository and/or its versions, you can submit a discussion or open a ticket in our [Discord](https://discord.gointospace.app) and we will try to reach you ASAP.
 Thank you for using Space.